LeoMurri/PennGrader/README.md

 Here at PennGrader we believe that learning comes from lots of practice...and from making lots of mistakes.

-After many years as a student I found myself very frustrated in the following homework flow: struggle on a homework for weeks, submit something that may or may not be right and then wait weeks for any type of feedback, by which I had forgotten all about the homeowork.
+After many years as a student I found myself very frustrated in the following homework flow: struggle on a homework for weeks, submit something that may or may not be right and then wait a few more weeks for any type of feedback, by which I had forgotten all about the homeowork.
 After many years as a TA I also found myself very frustrated with the common autograding tools, the hours and hours of manual grading and the onslaught of re-grade requests that came thereafter.

 From these frustrations the PennGrader was born!

-The PennGrader was built to allow students to get instant feedback and many opportunities for re-submission.
-Moreover, we wanted to allow TAs and Instructors to write homeworks in any way they pleased, without having to worry structuing it for a specific autograder.
+The PennGrader was built to allow students to get instant feedback and many opportunities for re-submission, after all programming is about making mistakes and learning from feedback!
+Moreover, we wanted to allow TAs and Instructors to write homeworks in any way they pleased, without having to worry structuring it for a specific autograder.
 The examples below are done using Jupyter Notebooks which is the most common use case, but you can use this for a normal Python homework as well.

 Here is what a student sees in his Homework Notebook.
-All a student has to do is write his solution and run the autograding cell.
+All a student has to do is write her solution and run the autograding cell.

 ![Sample Question](https://penngrader-wiki.s3.amazonaws.com/sample_question.gif)

+Through the magic of AWS Lambdas the studen't answer (in this case the addition_function object) is passed to the backend where it is checked against the teacher defined test cases and a score is returned.
+If the student does not pass the test case, she can then go back to her code, learn what she did wrong, fix it and re-submit it.
+(I know what you are thinking, and yes, you can set a maximum number of daily submissions if you want to incentivize students to start early)